kubernetes/test-infra/README.md

   - Jenkins configuration is defined at `jenkins/job-configs`
   - More deprecated details at [jenkins/README.md](jenkins/README.md)

+NOTE: `kubernetes/kubernetes` and `kubernetes-security/kubernetes` must have matching presubmits.

 Please test the job on your local workstation before creating a PR:
 ```